Yanikts/MirrorEnsemble/README.md

 Modifications will include :
 - Improved response from the light sensors
-- Addition of sound cues to complement the aleatory comportment of the sensors
+- Addition of sound cues to complement the aleatory behaviour of the sensors
 - Additional visual scenes
 - CPU optimization